|MARKET CAP: [FAIL]

 CURRENT RATIO: [FAIL]

 A good indicator that a company has the ability to raise its dividend is a low payout ratio.
-The payout ratio for CYOU is not available, and hence no opinion can be rendered on this variable.
+The payout ratio for CYOU is 0.00%, while its historical payout ratio has been 13.58%.
+Therefore, it passes the payout criterion.

 RETURN ON EQUITY: [PASS]